 Because of many things, Red Oak is a great place for families with children to consider.
 First of all, many other families with children live here, making Red Oak a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Red Oak has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Red Oak’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Red Oak does not have a public transit system used by locals to get to and from work.
+Red Oak is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Red Oak is a somewhat ethnically-diverse town.
 The people who call Red Oak home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Oak residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Red Oak include English, German, Irish, European, and Italian.
+Important ancestries of people in Red Oak include English, German, Irish, Italian, and European.

 The most common language spoken in Red Oak is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Portuguese.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Red Oak, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.